 We have already discussed the fearlessness of an Affenpinscher.
 They have got a big dog attitude.
 This psychological potential, as an outcome, makes him a true friend to his family.
 He boldly confronts a challenge and secures his perimeter perfectly within his capacity.

-On top of that, he will not let a stranger cause any harm to his family without his protests.
+On top of that, he raises protests against any harm to his family.
 Provocations might lead him to a self injury.
 But he does not know how to retreat.
-This characteristic formation gives him a fond welcome from the owner’s viewpoint.
+This fiery character gives him a fond welcome from the owner’s viewpoint.
 Usually, he is selflessly loyal to his family.

 Is Affenpinscher the best breed for me?

 Called ‘mustached little devil’ in France and ‘monkey like terrier’ in Germany, Affenpinscher activities are far more important than its physical attributes.
 It is often called the therapy dog.
 He is funny and fearless.
 He wants to please his master.
-Moreover, his monkey like face contributes to his entertainment efforts.
+Moreover, his ape-like face contributes to his entertainment efforts.

 Male or female dogs make better pets?

 While you are considering adopting an Affenpinscher, those issues are not grave enough.
 So, we would like to suggest that you go with any or both of those sexes.
-As small breeds like to be in groups, you are supposed to take several of them at a time.
+As small breeds like to be in groups, you could take several of them at a time.